Reviews You Can Rely On

 Credit: Ethan Newman

 How do you choose the right ultralight sleeping bag for your needs?
 Are you better off with a closed footbox quilt or a hoodless mummy?
 Would a traditional backpacking sleeping bag better meet your needs?
-After six years of testing and comparing best featherlight products in our Best Ultralight Sleeping Bags Review, we have some advice to make your decision easier.
+After 13 years of testing and comparing the best featherlight products in our Best Ultralight Sleeping Bags Review, we have some advice to make your decision easier.

 Choosing the Right Sleeping Bag